BU-Spark/special-se-assessment/README.md

 # Welcome
-This will be the home of the start code for the Spark!
+This will be the home of the starter code for the Spark!
 SE assessment start January 20th at 5 PM.

 If you'd like to start in the meantime you can build the project from scratch following the requirements: